 While most Primitivo wines are red, some vintners produce delicious Primitivo rosé wines, too.
 They usually go by “Primitivo Rosato”.
 These wines are made using the same grape variety but other winemaking techniques to achieve a lighter, more delicate flavor profile.

-Winemakers typically allow the grape juice to remain in contact with the skins for a shorter period of time than they would for red wines.
+Winemakers typically allow the grape juice to remain in contact with the skins for a shorter period than they would for red wines.
 This results in a lighter color and less tannin extraction, which helps to produce a wine with a more delicate, fruit-forward character.

 Primitivo Rosato wines can vary in style, ranging from dry to slightly sweet.
 All of them are lighter, fruitier, and less tannic than their red counterparts.
 Typically, they are fresh and acidic, and feature fruity flavors of strawberry, raspberry, and watermelon, as well as notes of citrus and floral aromas.